aminzadenoori/distaster-response-project/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credit to AirBnB for providing the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
-This code is free to use.
+This code is free to use and share.